Your guide to everything you need to know to plan your perfect 3 days in San Francisco itinerary!

 Those months also see the most rainfall, which can definitely put a damper on your trip.

-The warmers months in San Francisco are actually September and October.
+The warmers months in San Francisco are actually Sep”

-Crowds are way smaller than they are during the summer, so you can score some solid deals on accommodation and activities.
+Crowds are way smaller in fall than they are during the summer, so you can score some solid deals on accommodation and activities.

-Seeing as how you’ll be doing quite a bit of sightseeing in San Francisco, this is a worthwhile investment.
+Seeing as how you’ll be doing quite a bit of sightseeing in San Francisco, this is a worthwhile investment and the best way to see the gems of the city.

-The pass saves you quite a bit of money (upwards of 45%) and it only costs USD$94 for adults and $74 for kids.
+The San Francisco CityPASS saves you quite a bit of money (upwards of 45%) as it only costs USD$76 for adults and $56 for kids.

-You can easily visit all five places as part of your 3-day itinerary in San Francisco!
+You can easily visit all of these places as part of your 3 days in San Francisco!

 These are valid on cable cars, streetcars, and the Muni bus and metro system.

-Some people prefer the convenience of the hop-on, hop-off bus.
+Some people prefer the convenience of the hop-on, hop-off bus over the cable car.

 A 1-day pass costs USD$49 and will get you to such landmarks as Chinatown, the Golden Gate Bridge, and Fisherman’s Wharf.